Website Manager

 Purpose & Philosophy

 Glendale Little League (GLL) exists to teach baseball fundamentals, promote teamwork and sportsmanship, and provide a safe, fun environment for all participants.
-Your goal is to make sure the kids stay safe, have fun, and sign up for GLL & Knights next year.
+The goal is to make sure players stay safe, have fun, improve, and want to sign up for GLL and Knights next year.

-Avoid exclusively coaching your own child.
-Whenever possible, let another coach instruct your son/daughter to reduce potential double standards and help every player feel fairly treated.
+Being a coach’s child is tough enough.
+Coaches should avoid exclusively coaching their own child.
+Whenever possible, let another coach provide instruction to reduce perceived double standards and help every player feel fairly treated.

-Make the ride home a good one: Keep your discussions positive, don’t criticize your player.
-If they ask for help, prompt the child to break down the problem and come up with ideas on how to solve it, then encourage your player to ask the assistant coaches for help at the next practice.
+Make the ride home a good one.
+Keep post-game conversations positive, and do not criticize your player.
+If your player asks for help, prompt them to break down the problem, think through possible solutions, and ask the assistant coaches for help at the next practice.

-Development League = Everyone Learns & Plays All Positions
+Development League = Everyone Learns & Plays Multiple Positions

-Emphasize skill-building; encourage kids to try multiple positions as long as it is safe for them to do so (i.e. if a player struggles to catch the ball when it is thrown to them, don’t have them play 1st base).
+Emphasize skill-building.
+Encourage players to try multiple positions as long as it is safe for them to do so.
+For example, if a player struggles to catch the ball when it is thrown to them, do not place that player at first base until they are ready.

-Everyone pitches: Teach all players to pitch.
+Everyone pitches: Teach all players the basics of pitching.
 The more pitchers you develop, the better your team will be.

 Strive to ensure each player gets meaningful playing opportunities.